-- For the reasons outlined in this Planning Statement, it is considered that the Proposed Development is in accordance with the relevant planning policies and guidance at both the national and local levels. - The Proposed Development would supply up to 30MW to the National Grid, providing the equivalent annual electrical needs of approximately 5,100 family homes11 in North Warwickshire.
-The anticipated CO2 displacement is around 7,650 tonnes per annum12. which represents an emission saving equivalent of a reduction of over 2500 cars13 on the road every year. - The Proposed Development has been designed to a high standard.
-It will provide significant biodiversity enhancements (minimum 10% net gain), allow for soil regeneration, it does not increase flood risk, will appropriately protect residential amenity, has safe highway accesses and will improve green infrastructure corridors and connectivity benefitting both wildlife and the recreational amenity experience of PRoW users. - In accordance with paragraph 148 of the NPPF, in addition to the harm by reason of inappropriateness, weight must be attributed to the harm to openness of the Green Belt and other harm presented. - As recognised above the Proposed Development is inappropriate development, thereby it is acknowledged that substantial weight is to be applied to the openness of the WMGB through the imposition of built form, however the reversibility of the Proposed Development and limited impact on the purposes of the Green Belt are a key consideration in the planning balance. - Accompanying assessments have been undertaken to assess "other harm" regarding heritage, biodiversity, agricultural land, farm diversification, amenity, flood risk and traffic and access.
+- For the reasons outlined in this Planning Statement, it is considered that the Proposed Development is in accordance with the relevant planning policies and guidance at both the national and local levels. - The Proposed Development would supply up to 30MW to the National Grid, providing the equivalent annual electrical needs of approximately 5,100 family homes 11 in North Warwickshire.
+The anticipated $CO_2$ displacement is around 7,650 tonnes per annum $^{12}$ , which represents an emission saving equivalent of a reduction of over 2500 cars on the road every year. - The Proposed Development has been designed to a high standard.
+It will provide significant biodiversity enhancements (minimum 10% net gain), allow for soil regeneration, it does not increase flood risk, will appropriately protect residential amently, has safe highway accesses and will improve green infrastructure corridors and connectivity benefitting both wildlife and the recreational amenity experience of PRoW users. - In accordance with paragraph 148 of the NPPF, in addition to the harm by reason of inappropriateness, weight must be attributed to the harm to openness of the Green Belt and other harm presented. - As recognised above the Proposed Development is inappropriate development, thereby it is acknowledged that substantial weight is to be applied to the openness of the WMGB through the imposition of built form, however the reversibility of the Proposed Development and limited impact on the purposes of the Green Belt are a key consideration in the planning balance. - impact on the purposes of the Creen Bet are a key Consideration in the paining bearine.

+Accompanying assessments have been undertaken to assess "other harm" regarding heritage, biodiversity, agricultural land, farm diversification, amenity, flood risk and traffic and access.
 Landscape and visual impacts have also been assessed in relation to landscape character and visual receptors.
 It is concluded from these assessments that limited weight should be applied to "other harm" when undertaking the planning balance. - Paragraph 148 is clear that very special circumstances will not exist unless the potential harm to the WMGB by reason of inappropriateness, and any other harm resulting from the Proposed Development, is clearly outweighed by other considerations.
 It is a key planning policy requirement that very special circumstances need to exist for inappropriate development to be approved in the WMGB. - The significant public benefits outlined above of the Proposed Development, taking into account the urgent need for renewable energy generation, climate emergency and delivery of net biodiversity gain, all of which are material considerations in accordance with the policy tests identified in paragraphs 148 and 151 of the NPPF.